Garbage Collection - 2

 The parallel collector uses a method of automatic tuning that allows desired behaviors to be specified instead of generation sizes and other low-level tuning details.
 The behaviors that can be specified are (arranged in order of their precedence):

-1. Maximum garbage collection pause time: The maximum pause time goal is specified with the command line option -XX:MaxGCPauseMillis=<N>.
-This is interpreted as a hint that pause times of milliseconds or less are desired; by default there is no maximum pause time goal.
-If a pause time goal is specified, the heap size and other garbage collection related parameters are adjusted in an attempt to keep garbage collection pauses shorter than the specified value.
+.
+This is interpreted as a hint that pause times ofmilliseconds or less are desired; by default there is no maximum pause time goal.
+If a pause time goal is specified, the heap size and other garbage collection related parameters are adjusted in an attempt to keep garbage collection pauses shorter than the specified value. - Throughput: The goal is specified by the command line option

-3. Footprint (i.e., heap size): Maxmimum heap footprint is specified using the existing option -Xmx<N>.
+.
 In addition, the collector has an implicit goal of minimizing the size of the heap as long as the other goals are being met.

 Growing and shrinking the size of a generation is done by increments that are a fixed percentage of the size of the generation so that a generation steps up or down toward its desired size.
 Growing and shrinking are done at different rates.
-By default a generation grows in increments of 20% and shrinks in increments of 5%.
-The percentage for growing is controlled by the command line flag -XX:YoungGenerationSizeIncrement=<Y> for the young generation and -XX:TenuredGenerationSizeIncrement=<T> for the tenured generation.
-The percentage by which a generation shrinks is adjusted by the command line flag -XX:AdaptiveSizeDecrementScaleFactor=<D>.
-If the growth increment is X percent, the decrement for shrinking is X / D percent.
+By default a generation grows in increments of 20%

 Some Rules:

-1. If the collector decides to grow a generation at startup, there is a supplemental percentage added to the increment.
+- If the collector decides to grow a generation at startup, there is a supplemental percentage added to the increment.
 This supplement decays with the number of collections and there is no long term affect of this supplement.
 The intent of the supplement is to increase startup performance.
 There is no supplement to the percentage for shrinking.

-2. If the maximum pause time goal is not being met, the size of only one generation is shrunk at a time.
+- If the maximum pause time goal is not being met, the size of only one generation is shrunk at a time.
 If the pause times of both generations are above the goal, the size of the generation with the larger pause time is shrunk first.

-3. If the throughput goal is not being met, the sizes of both generations are increased.
+- If the throughput goal is not being met, the sizes of both generations are increased.
 Each is increased in proportion to its respective contribution to the total garbage collection time.
 For example, if the garbage collection time of the young generation is 25% of the total collection time and if a full increment of the young generation would be by 20%, then the young generation would be increased by 5%.

-4. The parallel collector will throw an OutOfMemoryError if too much time is being spent in garbage collection: if more than 98% of the total time is spent in garbage collection and less than 2% of the heap is recovered, an OutOfMemoryError will be thrown.
+- The parallel collector will throw an OutOfMemoryError if too much time is being spent in garbage collection: if more than 98% of the total time is spent in garbage collection and less than 2% of the heap is recovered, an OutOfMemoryError will be thrown.
 This feature is designed to prevent applications from running for an extended period of time while making little or no progress because the heap is too small.
-If necessary, this feature can be disabled by adding the option -XX:-UseGCOverheadLimit to the command line.
+If necessary, this feature can be disabled by adding the option

 3. Concurrent Collector (Generational)

 It performs most of its work concurrently (i.e., while the application is still running) to keep garbage collection pauses short.
 It is designed for applications with medium- to large-sized data sets for which response time is more important than overall throughput, since the techniques used to minimize pauses can reduce application performance.
-The concurrent collector is enabled with the option -XX:+UseConcMarkSweepGC.
+The concurrent collector is enabled with the option -XX:+UseConcMarkSweepGC

 Minor collections can interleave with an on-going major cycle, and are done in a manner similar to the parallel collector (in particular, the application threads are stopped during minor collections).